discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 **Questions to ExeterPremedia: Can the Figures PDF be incorporated into the author proof stage on ECS?**

 ####Output:
-email to author containing link to their article on ECS
+- email to author containing link to their article on ECS
+- all components are zipped up and delivered to an eLife AWS bucket: elife-production-authorproof
+- XML file
+- PDF file
+- PDF figures fix
+- Asset files of the author response component are converted/sized/renamed as appropriate
+- Zip file name: elife-12345-r1.zip
+- Rare, but if reprocessed r1 suffix will be replaced with r2 suffix (zipped file).
+All actual files remain unchanged in naming convention, even if changed
 - SOAP message to PaW to move article to next stage: Publisher: OK proof to author